thomasebsmith/fleet/docs/index.md

 ## Overview
 Fleet is a simple, functional programming language.
 This project includes an interpreter written in C++.
+The interpreter is designed to run on MacOS and Linux.

 Fleet (as a language) could also be compiled, but no compiler currently exists.